 Xiaomi Mi Band 5

-With a similar shape of the first iterations of fitness trackers, the Vivosmart 4 sports a slim profile and a mini screen that displays all your important health stats, but that’s not all the Vivosmart is capable of.
+With a similar shape to the first iterations of fitness trackers, the Vivosmart 4 sports a slim profile and a mini-screen that displays all your important health stats, but that’s not all the Vivosmart is capable of.
 It keeps track of your blood oxygen levels, and even your REM sleep.
-It packs a lot of data into one of the best fitness trackers under 100 dollars.
+It packs a lot of data into one of the best fitness trackers for under 100 dollars.

 Garmin Vivosmart 4